WhiteHatJoker/restaurants-app/README.md

 * Now, it is time to run the Vagrant application via terminal.
 I personally use git bash to get Linux command line for my Windows.
 Change directory `cd` to the Vagrant folder.
 Further, run `vagrant up`, followed by `vagrant ssh` to login to the Virtual machine.
 We would also need to `cd /vagrant` and go to the folder with current repository.

 * Now, run `python database_setup.py` to create a database, `python database_setup.py` to fill in the database with records and `python project.py` to start the app in the browser.
-Now open your browser and go to http://localhost:5000 and Enjoy.
+Now open your browser and go to `http://localhost:5000` and Enjoy.
+## Moving app to Heroku ##
 * If you want to move this app online, follow this instructions on how to deploy this app on Heroku: https://www.udacity.com/wiki/ud330/deploy